agrim123/agrim123.github.io/_posts/2024-07-15-delayed-message-support-in-kafka.md

 - redis
 ---

-Apache Kafka is a distributed, horizontally scalable, partitioned, fault-tolerant, replicated commit log service, which works great as a queue/message broker/database for in-order retrieval.
-But what if you want to put a message in Kafka and do not want to consume it immediately without stopping your consumer or polling and re-pushing again and again?
+What if you want to put a message in Kafka and want to consume it after some time, without stopping your consumer or polling and re-pushing again and again?

+Apache Kafka is a distributed, horizontally scalable, partitioned, fault-tolerant, replicated commit log service, which works great as a queue/message broker/database for <b>in-order retrieval</b>.

 There are a lot of protocols which support this functionality, for example, [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) and even natively on brokers example, [RabbitMQ](https://www.rabbitmq.com/blog/2015/04/16/scheduling-messages-with-rabbitmq), but for Kafka there exists no such plugin/protocol.